JamesIan-Bayonas/first-web-development/README.md

 At the time, my goal was simply to "make it work."
 I was learning the basics of the DOM, the box model, and linking assets.
 While the site functions, the architecture reflects a beginner's understanding of file organization and maintainability.

-I have chosen **not to refactor** this code.
-Instead, I am using it as a baseline to measure how far my engineering standards have evolved.
+I have chosen **not to modifyr** this code.
+Instead, I am using it as a baseline to measure how far my coding skills throughout all the years have evolved.

 ---

 ## 🔍 Self-Audit: The "Code Review"
-Looking back at this codebase today, I can identify several critical anti-patterns that I have since corrected in my modern workflow.
+Looking back at this codebase today, I can identify several critical bad practicies that I have since corrected in my modern workflow.

 ### 1. Naming Conventions & Case Sensitivity
 * **The Freshman Mistake:** I used a chaotic mix of `Snake_Case`, `ALL CAPS` directories, and redundant filenames (e.g., `Computer_Studies_Css.css`, `yoo.html`, `solve_Css.css`).